intellifi-nl/webapi-doc/README.md

 Postman
 -------

-For making changes on our web API we recommand you to use [Postman](https://www.getpostman.com/).
+Getting started with our API can be done quickly with [Postman](https://www.getpostman.com/).
 It's an easy tool that allows you to create PUT and POST requests from within Chrome.
-We prepared a set with example url's that allows you to play arround.
+You can exactly see what's send and what's received.
+We prepared a set with example url's that allow you to experiment.
 You can use the import function of postman with this link to get the collection of url's: [https://www.getpostman.com/collections/0a807a8bcaa91900bf2a](https://www.getpostman.com/collections/0a807a8bcaa91900bf2a)

 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/postman.png)